Seagram's Heiress Among 4 Arrested In Connection To NXIVM Sex Cult

 NEW YORK (CBSNewYork) – Four more people have been arrested in connection to the alleged sex cult NXIVM, including group leaders with such titles “The Prefect” serving “The Vanguard.”

-Clare Bronfman, Kathy Russell, Lauren Salzman and Nancy Salzman were arrested Tuesday on a superseding indictment charging them with racketeering conspiracy.
+Clare Bronfman, 39; Kathy Russell, 60; Lauren Salzman, 42; and Nancy Salzman, 64, were arrested Tuesday on a superseding indictment charging them with racketeering conspiracy.

 Bronfman, a daughter of the late billionaire philanthropist and former Seagram chairman Edgar Bronfman Sr., is an heiress to the Seagram’s liquor fortune.

-Previously charged were group founder Keith Raniere and “Smallville” actress Allison Mack.
+Previously charged and added to the new indictment were group founder Keith Raniere, 57, and former “Smallville” actress Allison Mack, 35.

 On Tuesday afternoon, Bronfman was set to be arraigned in a Brooklyn federal court while NXIVM employee Russell, NXIVM president Nancy Salzman and daughter Lauren Salzman were to appear in federal court in Albany.